 The State of Texas requires at least a 48-hour waiting period after the child’s birth before the legal paperwork is signed.
 This waiting process gives the parent(s) time to make their decision from an informed point of view.
 Upbring does not pressure any client into choosing one option over another.
 If you, as the parent(s), decide to move forward with the adoption process after that 48-hour period, Upbring will assist you in completing the documents stating your wish to relinquish parental rights.

 What if the birth parents are not married?

 If the birth mother and father are not married, and he has not been declared the legal father, a Waiver of Interest can be signed by him prior to the birth.
 This document gives his consent for an adoption to take place.
 Even if he is not currently involved in the decision-making process for the child’s future, Texas law still requires that Upbring, as the child placing agency, makes a documented effort to notify him and gain his consent whenever possible.

-Who can help me facilitate the signing of the legal documents?
+Who can help me facilitate the signing of legal documents?

 How much does it cost to have Upbring facilitate the signing of legal documents?

-All services provided to birth parents by Upbring, including the signing of legal documents, are free of charge.
+All services provided to birth parents by Upbring, including the signing of legal documents, are free of charge to expectant parents.

 Is there financial assistance available during the adoption process?